 For this, the PASCHAL formwork experts had to take into account that some concrete shells are supported by protruding flat-roofed building sections and therefore have different heights.
 When planning the formwork, special attention was given to positioning the tie rods, fillers, the construction joints, the height differences and recesses, as the outside concrete wall was constructed purely as a fair-faced concrete structure.

-In addition, occupational safety provisions and accident prevention regulations in France are particularly comprehensive and strict.
-This also needed to be taken into account during formwork planning in the form of concreting platforms.
+In addition, the country-specific occupational safety provisions and accident prevention regulations in France must be considered in the formwork planning.
 For outside formwork it has been put in practice consistently with the Multip - Multi-functional working platform with the highest safety standards - and a combination with Multip and platform brackets for inside formwork.